≡ Menu

 Germinating Chilli Seeds

-It’s that time of year when I’m starting to get some chilli seeds planted ready for the season ahead.
-I’ve had a few requests from readers to describe the best way t germinate chilli seeds so I thought i’d put together a small guide.
+It’s that time of year when I start to think about germinating chilli seeds and planting up ready for the season ahead.
+I’ve had a few requests from readers to describe the best way to germinate chilli seeds so I thought i’d share the guide below.

 Too many chilli seeds